 11 Now all these things happened to them by way of example, and they were written for our admonition, on whom the ends of the ages have come.
 12 Therefore let him who thinks he stands be careful that he doesn’t fall.13 No temptation has taken you except what is common to man.
 God is faithful, who will not allow you to be tempted above what you are able, but will with the temptation also make the way of escape, that you may be able to endure it.

 Paul addresses temptation, and we might want to add the word “trials” to that.
-In the Greek language, these concepts are pretty similar.
+In the Greek language, these concepts are quite similar.
 The positive sense ("test") and negative sense ("temptation") are functions of the context (not merely the words themselves).
-What verse 13 is telling us is that whatever test or whatever trial you might be encountering, it is not something new.
+What verse 13 is telling us is that whatever test or trial you might be encountering, it is something that is not new.
 It has been experienced by others before.
 It’s “common to mankind”.
 But the beautiful thing is that God promises not to test you beyond your abilities to handle it.
 I have a painting that I bought in Ireland that says, “If God brought you to it, God will bring you through it".
 That, my friend, is what this passage is promising to each and every believer.
-This is not something promised for the person who is passive.
-It requires active participation on your part to resist that seemingly irresistible temptation.
+This is not something promised to the passive person.
+It requires your active participation to resist that seemingly irresistible temptation.
 Use God’s resources of Spiritual Warfare.
 Be humble.
 Pray.
-Resist the devil and he will flee from you.
+Resist the devil, and he will flee from you.
 Dive into scripture.
-Maintain good, healthy fellowship with other believers.
-God will indeed provide a way out but you must do your part in choosing to take that way out.
+Maintain a good, healthy fellowship with other believers.
+Don’t be isolated.
+God will indeed provide a way out, but you must do your part by choosing to take it.
 Do it today.
-He will hold your hand and empower you as you walk through that door.
+He will hold your hand and empower you as you walk through that door of trials and testing.